 Membership Details and Forms

-Membership can be for Dyslexia SA and/or a Dyslexia SA branch.
+Membership is free and can be for Dyslexia SA and/or a Dyslexia SA branch.

-Click here to download a Dyslexia SA Membership Form
+Click here to download a Dyslexia SA/Branch Membership Application Form.

 Click here to check out our Awards page.